 Pearl With AKC, NO. It's all about presentation and popularity.
 Overall quality of the dog is way too often over-looked or covered up.

 baevue Some judges don't have any idea of the breed standards they are judging, some tend to 'look up the lead' and give points to a lesser dog because it's handled by a well known handler.

 BS Not for my breed, that is normally at Specialties or our Natl., where you will actually have some to see and compare.

 SH At the lower levels maybe, but then it becomes who has the most money to campaign and advertise every week seeking rankings.

-Mary No its about who is on the other end of the leash!.
+Mary No, its about who is on the other end of the leash!.

-Michelle No-one it's about campaigning & advertising, not about breeding stock at all.
+It's about campaigning & advertising, not about breeding stock at all.

-Kathryn No, because people are not breeding to the standard, they are breeding to what the judges are putting up - dogs with poor movement (GSD's) and Poodles with Hair Extensions, no 'body' but the Judge won't reach thru the chalk and spray to find it.
+Kathryn No, because people are not breeding to the standard, they are breeding to what the judges are putting up - dogs with poor movement (GSD's) and Poodles with Hair Extensions, but the Judge won't reach thru the chalk and spray to find it.

 Cynthia No... its a total social event for most people.
 Infuriates me!